syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/getting-started.md

 This section explains how to create a simple **ComboBox** component and configure its available functionalities.

-1.Create an MVC Project and add necessary assemblies, scripts and CSS files given in [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started#manual-integration-of-syncfusion-mvc-components-into-newexisting-mvc-applications) Documentation.
+1.Create an MVC Project and add necessary assemblies, scripts, and CSS files given in [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started#manual-integration-of-syncfusion-mvc-components-into-newexisting-mvc-applications) Documentation.

 2.Add ComboBox control using the helper from EJ namespace.

 ## Initialize the ComboBox

-The ComboBox can be initialized as
+The ComboBox can be initialized as:

-{%tabs%}

 {% highlight html %}